6 week intensive program

 I’ve tried learning online before.
 What’s different about this?

 This is not just a series of videos and a few worksheets.
 Our programs are taught live by real product managers.
-We mix rich materials with an emphasis on real world application and recall so that the skills we teach are learned and applied by our students.
+We mix live classes with an emphasis on real world application and recall so that the skills we teach are learned and applied by our students.